petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/service.md

 Training Process Steps:
 1. Give a suitable name to the service,
 2. Set the ngram values,
-3. Provide the tag ids the you are going to use during the training,
+3. Provide the tag ids you are going to use during the training,
 4. Start the training process.

 > For Training process Slamby is using `Slamby Twister` as its own classification algorithm.

-This request is a long running task so the API do it in async way.
+This request is a long running task so the API do it in an async way.
 Therefore the response is a Process.

-> `N-gram seetings`: each dataset has an n-gram setting.
-For set the required n-gram the minimum value is 1, the maximum value equals with the maximum n-gram number of the given dataset.
+> `N-gram settings`: each dataset has an n-gram setting.
+For set the required n-gram the minimum value is 1, the maximum value equals the maximum n-gram number of the given dataset.
 Using a [1,2,3] n-gram settings means during the training process the classifier is going to create 1,2,3 n-gram dictionaries.
 [Learn more about N-gram](https://en.wikipedia.org/wiki/N-gram)

 *Example REQUEST*
 > [POST /api/Services/Classifier/`GUID or Alias`/Prepare](#operation--api-Services-Classifier-Prepare-post)